 Why is it important to teach your kids about money?

-However, in light of the fact that your child is unlikely to have any significant school-based education on money and finance, it’s over to you.
+So, because your child is unlikely to have any significant school-based education on money and finance, it’s over to you.
 The Money Advice Service says that a child’s view of money can already be set by the age of seven.
 This is why teaching children financial responsibility from a young age could help prevent them from getting into debt when they are older.

-The right financial education may help your child understand the importance of saving, it could help them to buy their first house, get through university with minimal debt, or even set them up with a healthy work ethic.
+The right financial education may help your child understand the importance of saving, it could help them buy their first house, get through university with minimal debt, or even set them up with a healthy work ethic.

 What do we need to teach our kids about money?